iammatthias/com/README.md

 ### Notes

-> (c) 2019 Matthias Jordan.
+> © 2019 Matthias Jordan.
 This repo is left public to serve as a resource.

 #### If you would like to quickly bootstrap a Gatsby + Contentful + Netlify project, I recommend the fantastic [GCN](https://github.com/ryanwiemer/gatsby-starter-gcn) starter.